sonphait/survey-admin-package/README.md

 ```

 5) Go to index page: "admin/survey/index"
-6) [optional] Change values in config/survey-manager.php (route prefix, middleware)
+6) [optional] Change values in config/survey-manager.php (route prefix, middleware, file upload max size, ...)
-7) [optional] If you want to test function upload image to local or S3 when editing survey, do the following steps:
-   1. Uncomment save image to local or S3 code in public/vendor/survey-manager/js/create_survey.js
+7) [optional] To test function upload image to S3 when editing survey, uncomment save image to S3 code in public/vendor/survey-manager/js/create_survey.js
-   2. Change the domain value to your current one (Ex: http://127.0.0.1:8000/) in config/survey-manager.php
-* Note 1: (If you save image to local) To show images of survey on local client survey, you have to run survey_admin code and survey_client code simultaneously
-* Note 2: To create FILE question which use local or S3 when uploading file from client site, make properties 'storeDataAsText' value to false => uncomment code in public/vendor/survey-manager/js/create_survey.js
+8) To create FILE question which use S3 storage when uploading file from client site, make properties 'storeDataAsText' value to false => uncomment code in public/vendor/survey-manager/js/create_survey.js
-* Note 3: To use S3 as file storage, change value of 'upload_to_S3' to true in config/survey-manager.php
+* Note: To use S3 as file storage, change value of 'admin_s3_url' and '' in config/survey-manager.php to where you save file on S3